SenseNet/sncom-resources/_docs/admin-ui-personal-settings.md

 ## Dashboards

 You can customize your dashboards here.
-The two available dashboards here are `globalDefault` (that will be displayed if you haven't entered into a repository) and `repositoryDefault` (this one can be overrided on a repository level).
+The two available dashboards here are `globalDefault` (that will be displayed if you haven't entered into a repository) and `repositoryDefault` (this one can be overwritten on a repository level).
 These fields can contain a list of widget settings.
 Each widget should have a `title`, a `widgetType` and some `settings` that depends on the type.
 They can also have a `minWidth` setting for the minimum width.

 You can use some string expressions that will be replaced with the corresponding values in the content or the title.
 These phrases are: `{currentUserName}`, `{currentRepositoryName}`, and `{currentRepositoryUrl}`